 - Availability to travel frequently.

-This position is based in Nairobi, Kenya.
-Local candidates will be given preference.
-Interested applicants can apply by sending the following information to africa- email@example.com with “Transport Planning Senior Associate” in the subject line:
+Note, this position is limited to a term of twelve months and is based in Kigali, Rwanda, Local candidates will be given preference.
+Interested applicants can apply by sending the following information to firstname.lastname@example.org with “Transport Planning Consultant, Kigali” in the subject line:

 - Samples of written work: thesis abstract, technical reports, etc.